gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 Not defining a host will mean your specs will be run from the local filesystem.

 ## options.template
-Type: `String`
+Type: `String` `Object`
-Default: `default`
+Default: undefined
-Options: `default`, `requirejs`, `yourcustomtemplate.tmpl`

-Specify a custom template to use when generating your Spec Runner.
+Specify a custom template used to generate your Spec Runner.
 Templates are parsed as underscore templates and provided the expanded list of files needed to build a specrunner.

+You can specify an object with a `process` method that will be called as a template function.
+See the [Template API Documentation](needs-wiki-link) for more details.

 ## options.templateOptions
 Type: `Object`
 Default: `{}`

 These options will be passed to your template as an 'options' hash so that you can provide settings to your template.

-## options.junit
-Type: `Object`
-Default: `{}`

-Set `options.junit.path` to generate JUnit compatible XML from the task (for use in a CI system such as Jenkins).

-Set `options.junit.consolidate` to consolidate the generated XML files so that there is one file per top level suite.

 # Flags